Skip to contents

 3. ease quick data overview and basic visualisations for any clinical researcher

-The FreesearchR app can also run on your own machine with no data transmitted anywhere.
-Blow are the available options.
+The FreesearchR app can be run locally on your machine, ensuring no data is transmitted externally.
+Below are the available options for setup and configuration.

-Working with data in R, FreesearchR is a quick and easy tool to get overview and perform the first explorative analyses to get you going.
+If you’re working with data in R, FreesearchR is a quick and easy tool for exploratory analysis.

-1. Requirement: You need to have R installed and possibly an editor like RStudio.
+1. Requirement: Ensure you have R installed, and optionally an editor like RStudio.

 devtools::install_github("agdamsbo/FreesearchR")